Published 03. Apr. 2020

-After the attendees are accounted for and once everyone has managed to catch-up and be prepared, it’s time to do the virtual meeting itself.
+After the attendees are accounted for and once everyone has managed to catch-up and be prepared, it’s time to do the online meeting itself.
 Before the discussion, however, it’s best to clarify the purpose and goal for the meeting – this is to keep everyone on the same page and focused.
 With a concrete plan outlined, it’ll be easier for the chairperson to navigate the direction of the meeting.

 5. Marking The Minutes

-When everyone starts talking in a virtual meeting, it can be easy for some attendees to get lost in the conversation and not hear everything.
+When everyone starts talking in an online meeting, it can be easy for some attendees to get lost in the conversation and not hear everything.
 Appointing someone to take the meeting minutes that’s shared after the meeting will help remind everyone of the main key points of the meeting.
 Ideally, the chairperson would be the one to take the meeting minutes but you can appoint anyone who is up to the task.